Probability distributions

 x = "Height in inches")

-This density graph is akin to a Probability Density Function (PDF) for the heights of males.
+This density graph is akin to a PDF for the heights of males.
 Here’s why:

 • PDF Definition: Recall that a PDF describes the relative likelihood for a continuous random variable to take on a given value.
 It shows how probability is distributed over the values of the variable.